 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-The end result of trying to be in families and relationships under these kinds of misguided (or non-guided) circumstances quite often includes ongoing stress/tension, confusion, divorce, estrangement, and sometimes more extreme forms of harm to self or others.
-To put things more bluntly, life can turn into one very big hot mess when emotions go unmanaged and no time is taken to learn some of what we’re covering in these slides.
+The result of trying to be in families and relationships under these kinds of misguided (or non-guided) circumstances quite often includes ongoing stress/tension, confusion, divorce, estrangement, and sometimes more extreme forms of harm to self or others.
+To put things more bluntly, life can turn into one huge hot mess when emotions go unmanaged and no time is taken to learn some of what we’re covering in these slides.

-The good news of course is that we don’t have to live in the chaos that our emotions can unleash.
+The good news is that we don’t have to live in the chaos that our emotions can unleash.
 The key to making things better is learning how to slow things down and to witness the internal process that happens as we are experiencing life.
-Believe it or not, you can actually learn to step outside of yourself and notice both the internal dynamics of self and the interpersonal dynamics of relationships.

-There needs to be a strong willingness and desire to adopt this type of learning, because it can be both daunting and difficult to learn how to work through emotions rather than finding every way under the sun to avoid feeling.
+Believe it or not, you can learn to step outside of yourself and notice both the internal dynamics of self and the interpersonal dynamics of relationships.
+That being said, there needs to be a strong willingness and desire to adopt this type of learning because it can be both daunting and challenging to learn how to work through emotions rather than finding every way under the sun to avoid feeling.

-People often choose to ignore the reality that this learning is in fact needed, perhaps due to doubting their own capability or capacity to learn about mental health, or perhaps believing they “shouldn’t have to learn about these things because they have learned all they need to know about thought, feeling, and behaviour”.
+People often choose to ignore the reality that this learning is needed, perhaps due to doubting their capability or capacity to learn about mental health, or possibly believing they “shouldn’t have to learn about these things because they have learned all they need to know about thought, feeling, and behaviour.”
 However, when you are living with intense emotions that continuously impact your ability to solve life problems, relate with others, and otherwise enjoy life experiences, what other choice do you have?